Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Discussion

 In this paper, we not only derived the necessary conditions for pumping but also obtained the smallest order in amplitude at which pumping occurs.
 Frequency ratio two results in pumping at third order in amplitude, and all other frequency ratios produce pumping at higher order.
 This result indicates that pumping is strongest for frequency ratio two at small amplitude.
 In numerical simulations, we observed (Figure \ref{Fig:FiftheOrderEffect}(a)) that the flux for $\alpha = 2$ is at least $10$ times larger than the flux from other frequency ratios.
 These results are consistent with those of \cite{hashemi2022net} who reported both experimentally and numerically that $\alpha = 2$ generated the largest net motion.
 Likewise, \cite{reznik2001c} and \cite{hui2024vibrational} showed in their models that the largest net frictional force was produced when the frequency ratio was $\alpha = 2$.

+Some insight into the connection between the flow around an oscillating cylinder and the frictional sliding problem is provided by \cite{hashemi2024multiple} in which they analyze the movement of a particle in a tank of fluid undergoing two\--frequency oscillations.
+The model involves linear and nonlinear drag forces induced by the relative motion of the particle and the surrounding fluid.
+They perform analysis in the small amplitude limit and show that only frequency ratio $\alpha=2$ produces a nonzero time\--average velocity at first\--order in amplitude.
+Like the streaming problem we analyze, other frequency ratios produce net movement at higher order in amplitude. \cite{hashemi2024multiple} argues that both models of particle in an oscillating tank and of an object sliding on frictional surface are related to the same reduced model of a forced mechanical system with nonlinear dissipation.

-In our analysis and computational experiments, the two oscillations were of equal amplitude and in phase.
+In our analysis and computational experiments, the two oscillations were of equal amplitude, in phase, and collinear.
 Analysis and experiments on sliding frictional systems have considered the more general motion of the form

 For example, it was predicted that for frequency ratio two, the maximum sliding velocity occurs for $A_2/A_1 \approx 0.25$ \citep{zhang2024theoretical,reznik1998coulomb}, which was validated experimentally \citep{hui2024vibrational}.
 The analysis from this work focused on necessary conditions on the frequency ratio for pumping based on the solution structure, and it does not predict how the pumping rate depends on parameters.
-The analytic solution can be obtained through second order \citep{holtsmark1954boundary}, but solving the resulting equations third order and higher, where pumping occurs, is not feasible.
+The analytic solution can be obtained through second order \citep{holtsmark1954boundary}, but solving the resulting equations at third order and higher, where pumping occurs, is not feasible.
+The pumping rate for different amplitudes, phases, and Reynolds numbers could be measured experimentally or numerically.
+We note that to our knowledge there have been no experiments which examine the pumping rate generated by a cylinder oscillating with two frequencies.
+Another interesting generalization of the motion involves non-collinear, two-frequency vibrations (i.e., oscillations with different frequencies in two different directions).
+It may be possible to extend the analysis of this work to derive necessary conditions for a temporal asymmetry, and hence a net\--directed flow, but more work on this problem is needed.